Josh Allen Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Matchup vs. Tennessee

-- In three matchups against the Titans, Allen averaged 188 passing yards per game, 105.5 yards fewer than his over/under for Monday.
+- Allen's 188 passing yards per game in three matchups against the Titans are 107.5 less than yards than his over/under in Monday's game.

-- Allen has multiple touchdown passes in two of those games against the Titans.
+- Allen has multiple touchdown passes in two of those outings against the Titans.

-- The 279.2 passing yards the Titans allow per game makes them the NFL's 21st-ranked pass defense this season.

-- With nine passing TDs conceded this year, the Titans defense is ranked 19th in the league.

 Recent Performances

-- He also ran the ball 11 times for 59 yards, averaging 5.4 yards per carry while scoring one touchdown on the ground.
+- He also added 59 yards on 11 carries, averaging 5.4 yards per carry while rushing for one touchdown.

 - He's also rushed 21 times for 109 yards and two touchdowns, averaging 36.3 yards per game.